 Their sexual encounter is one of the least alluring I’ve ever watched, so show it to your teens – without letting on that mountain lions and tarantulas aren’t usually part of the deal – if you want to put a stop to their fumbling shenanigans.

 Frank does warm up, from frozen solid to dangerously part-thawed, and Reeves reveals hints of thoughtfulness as Frank gradually becomes more troubled by his own vindictive responses.
 Sometimes he just can’t help it though: ”Why didn’t we meet seven years ago?”
 Lindsay wonders, as they wait for taxis home.
 “Just lucky, I guess” he replies.

 Writer-director Victor Levin has taken a risk here, and it almost always pays off.
-He doesn’t delve deep (his characters’ sadness is an undercurrent) but Destination Wedding is still bleakly, relentlessly funny.
+He doesn’t delve deep (his characters’ sadness is an undercurrent) but Destination Wedding is still sharply, relentlessly funny.
 (It would also make a great stage play, though they’d have to swap the mountain lion for a pantomime horse).
-As a comedy it reminded me of Game Night and The House, both of which pushed themselves to the limits.

 If you’re a stone-hearted cynic who feels physically sick when a fluffy kitten comes bounding into view, or you watch You’ve Been Framed reruns for the most painful-looking accidents, this is your movie.
 Most of it, anyway.